-How many gigabytes of videos do you record with your phone, camera, camcorder or DV during your trip to FIFA World Cup in Russia?
-I know you may have 256 GB space on your iPhone X, but I still strongly recommend you a video backup as I know there must be splendid moments during the World Cup, and I fully understand how heart-breaking it would be if we lose them.
+How many gigabytes of videos do you record with your phone, camera, camcorder, or DV during your trip to FIFA World Cup in Russia?
+I know you may have 256 GB of space on your iPhone, but I still strongly recommend you a video backup as I know there must be splendid moments during the World Cup, and I fully understand how heart-breaking it would be if we lose them.

-And today I’m gonna show your four 100% working ways to backup videos you recorded with your iPhone X, iPhone 8/8P, Galaxy S9/S9 Plus as well as many other iOS or Android devices, camera, etc. You can do a video backup directly to cloud on your phone, but for the other three, I suggest you to backup them first to computers before we continue.
+And today I’m gonna show your four 100% working ways to backup videos you recorded with your iPhone or iPad, Galaxy S9/S9 Plus as well as many other iOS or Android devices, cameras, etc. You can do a video backup directly to the cloud on your phone, but for the other three, I suggest you backup them first to computers before we continue.
 OK, let’s go.

 Transfer and Backup iOS/Android/Camera Videos to PC/Mac[Recommend]